Tamara Geva: USA

 In 1927, Geva left Europe and made her way to America while touring with Chauve-Souris.
 She introduced Balanchine's choreography to New York City, where she danced three solos choreographed for her by him.
 She premiered these three pieces entitled Romanesque, Grotesque Espagnol with music by Albeniz, and Sarcasms with music by Prokofiev at the Cosmopolitan Theatre and was called "a Russian star".
 After this, Geva began performing with the Ziegfeld Follies.

-Later Geva transitioned towards Broadway where she appeared in a number of notable musicals between 1925 and 1953 including Three's A Crowd (1930), Flying Colors (1932) and Whoopee!
+Later, Geva transitioned towards Broadway, where she appeared in a number of notable musicals between 1925 and 1953, including Three's a Crowd (1930), Flying Colors (1932) and Whoopee!
 (1934).
 She cherished her time on Broadway as a performer, but she also got the chance to choreograph many numbers in these productions.
 She choreographed the "Talkative Toes" dance for Three's a Crowd and "Two Faced Woman" in Flying Colors.

-In 1935 Geva performed with the American Ballet, Balanchine's ballet company in New York.
-She performed in their first performance where she danced in Errante with music by Schubert.
+In 1935, Geva performed with the American Ballet, Balanchine's ballet company in New York.
+She performed in their first performance, where she danced in Errante with music by Schubert.
 She later immersed herself in film and theater work while staying in America.
 In 1936, she was paired with actor Ray Bolger in On Your Toes by Rodgers and Hart.
 In On Your Toes, she danced in the dramatic "Slaughter on Tenth Avenue" sequence and a balletic parody choreographed by Balanchine and composed by Dick Rodgers.
-New York Times reviewer Brooks Atkinson described her performance as "magnificent", adding "she can burlesque it with the authority of an artist on holiday".
+New York Times reviewer Brooks Atkinson described her performance as "magnificent", adding, "she can burlesque it with the authority of an artist on holiday".

 In 1938, she played the main part in Sherwood's Idiot's Delight staged in London.

 She went on to act in productions of the works of Euripides, George Bernard Shaw, and Jean-Paul Sartre.
-She acted in Euripides' The Trojan Women where she played Helen of Troy in New York in 1941, and in the Los Angeles production of Sartre's No Exit in 1947.
+She acted in Euripides' The Trojan Women, in which she played Helen of Troy in New York City in 1941 and in the Los Angeles production of Sartre's No Exit in 1947.
 She was the lead choreographer for Ben Hecht's film Specter of the Rose (1946), based on the Nijinsky legend.
-In 1953 Geva played the character of Lina Szczepanowska a sarcastic acrobat in a New York revival of George Bernard Shaw's Misalliance.
+In 1953, Geva played the character of Lina Szczepanowska, a sarcastic acrobat, in a New York revival of George Bernard Shaw's Misalliance.
 The cast included Roddy McDowall and Richard Kiley.

 In 1959, Geva and Haila Stoddard created Come Play With Me, a musical comedy with a score penned by Dana Suesse, which had had a short off-Broadway run.

 In 1972, she released an autobiographical book entitled Split Seconds.

-Her last ever performance was onscreen in Frevel (1983).
+Her last performance was onscreen in Frevel (1983).